leukemia-kispi/HiChIP-Analysis/GeneralSetup.md

 >[!NOTE]
 >Running the script should create two conda environments:
-> -DovetailHiChIP with trim-galore, fastqc and multiqc installed
+> - DovetailHiChIP with trim-galore, fastqc and multiqc installed
-> -MACS2 with MACS2, IDR installed
+> - MACS2 with MACS2, IDR installed

 ## Install Docker Engine needed for FitHiChIP tool